 - Next, drain the taro strips and rinse them under cold water.
 Spread the taro strips on a plate lined with a kitchen paper towel to remove the excess moisture.

 - Add the oil to a deep frying pan and heat over medium heat.
 Once the oil is hot, carefully add the taro strips and fry for 4-5 minutes, stirring from time to time to make sure the fries are golden brown on each side.

-- Once the fries are golden brown, remove from the oil using a slotted spoon and transfer to a plate lined with parchment paper.
+- Once the fries are golden brown, remove them from the oil using a slotted spoon and transfer them to a plate lined with parchment paper.
 Sprinkle with more salt to taste and let cool for a few minutes before serving with the cilantro mayo!

 Cilantro Lime Mayo

 - In a small bowl, stir together all of the ingredients.